merantix-momentum/squirrel-core/docs/advanced/store.rst

 #.
 Randomizing during deep learning training: When training deep learning models, for each epoch the order of samples should be randomized.
 Shards are an important mechanism to achieve semi-random retrieval of samples.
 To do so, one can simply shuffle the shard keys and then load the content of each.

        That means, the more shards we have, the closer the shuffling process approaches a fully random shuffling.
-       Internally there is another mechanism to shuffle samples within the shards (:py:meth:`squirrel.base.Composable.shuffle`).
+       There is another mechanism to shuffle samples on the stream by shuffling in the buffer (see :py:meth:`squirrel.base.Composable.shuffle`).
        However, the main idea of increasing the “degree” of randomness, with increasing shard counts remains.

 Custom Stores